-When it comes to energy-efficient HVAC installation in Fort Worth, there’s fantastic news for homeowners this tax period.
+When it comes to energy-efficient HVAC installation in Fort Worth, there’s great news for homeowners at tax time.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could entitle you to incentives for energy-efficient home improvements, like updated heating and cooling equipment, water heaters and heat pumps.
+This might entitle you to incentives for energy-efficient home improvements, like updated heating and cooling equipment, water heaters and heat pumps.

-To become eligible for the reduction, the home must be the taxpayer’s main residence in the United States.
-The improvement should last for at least five years, with the original use starting with the taxpayer.
+To become eligible for the incentive, the home must be the taxpayer’s main residence in the United States.
+The improvement needs to work for a minimum of five years, with the original use beginning with the taxpayer.

 What Varieties of Changes are Regarded as High-Efficiency Updates?

-Usually, this tax incentive corresponds with 10% of the price of the following energy-saving enhancements that achieve specific ENERGY STAR® requirements:
+Typically, this tax credit is equivalent to 10% of the expense of the following energy-saving enhancements that achieve certain ENERGY STAR® requirements:

 - Advanced main air-circulating fans